-6 Written Questions
+6 Written questions

-6 Multiple Choice Questions
+6 Multiple choice questions

 Motivation → is a circumstance or set of circumstances that prompts a character to act in a certain way or that determines the outcome of a situation or work.

-Plot → is the sequence of events or actions in a short story, novel, play, or narrative poem.
+Mood → is the sequence of events or actions in a short story, novel, play, or narrative poem.

 Oxymoron → is a form of paradox that combines a pair of opposite terms into a single unusual expression: e.g., "sweet sorrow" or "cold fire."